lorenzoalali/Gemini-and-AI-Studio-Mass-Chat-Deleter/README.md

 ### For Google Gemini
 1. Navigate to the [Gemini app](https://gemini.google.com/app).
-2. Look for the *🔥 Delete All* button in the top-right header area.
+2.  **To Wipe Everything:** Click the *🔥 Delete All* button in the top-right header area.
-3. Click to start the automated deletion.
-Confirm the browser dialog.
+3.  **To Delete Specifics:** Check the boxes next to the chats you want to remove, then click *✅ Delete Selected*.
-4. The script will iterate through your sidebar to wipe all chats.
+4. The script will iterate through your sidebar to wipe the chosen chats.
 5. Click *🛑 Stop* at any time to pause.

 ![GIF: Gemini GIF](images/README_Gemini.gif)